grafana/grafana/docs/sources/setup-grafana/configure-docker.md

    Where:

-   ID = the secret unique ID that you will use in the docker run command
+   ID = the secret unique ID that will be use in the docker run command

    NAME = the logical name defined for each secret